 We also used Switched On Schoolhouse extensively.
 It is a comprehensive curriculum, but it is provided on CD-roms.
 The sister program, Monarch (listed above), is offered online.
 Switched On Schoolhouse has built in games, video presentations, comical skits, interactive problems, etc. It has other features that make it a great tool for visual learners.
 Although a lot of the content is presented through text, Switched On Schoolhouse has a built in text reader for students who are not good readers (yet ;-).
 The text reader requires the child to highlight the text, then press the read aloud button.
 This is a great tool, since a child can use it by himself.
 Please note that Switched On Schoolhouse is published by a Christian publishing company.
 It does have Christian religious principles in it.
 If you want Christianity built into the teaching materials you use, then

 Switched On Schoolhouse is an great program.

 At the high school level, we have used several of the courses from The Teaching Company.
 Their lectures cover all of the traditional high school subjects.
 They are great courses for students in preparation for college coursework.
 We used their Astronomy, Geology, Calculus, Statistics, Music, World History, and other lecture series.
-The lecture DVDs, along with the accompanying books, make from The Teaching Company courses comprehensive by most any standard.
+The lecture DVDs and the accompanying books, make The Teaching Company courses comprehensive by almost any standard.
 At the high school level, these courses were some of our best homeschool curriculum for adhd and dyslexia choices.

 Brightstorm is a GREAT choice if your child prefers an audio-visual presentation.
 They have 3,000+ entertaining videos in a wide variety of topics.
 The programming is for high school level students.
 There is a small monthly fee for membership.
 However, the cost is low.
 It is a worthwhile fee for quality audio-visual content that will meet your child’s needs.